juancampa/Gearset/README.md

 A massive thank you to [@Juan Campa](https://twitter.com/juancampa) for creating Gearset and kindly making it open source.

-The [EmptyKeys](http://emptykeys.com/) user interface library which we use an alternative to WPF for platforms where that technology is not available
+The [EmptyKeys](http://emptykeys.com/) user interface library which we use as an alternative to WPF for platforms where that technology is not available.